yujunz/gitlab.com-runbooks/howto/discourse-forum.md

 ## Updating to newer versions

+**WARNING**

+This process has the capability to take forum down for upwards of 30 minutes

 Generally, Discourse has an [admin web interface](https://forum.gitlab.com/admin/upgrade) where you can upgrade to newer versions via the UI.